 What’s the benefit of using a headline formula or rule that doesn’t produce results for you?

-For this very reason, you’ve got to measure your headline success.
+It’s essential for you to measure your headline success.
 You want to make sure that your time isn’t wasted – or your money, if you hired a professional to write the content.

 i).
 Client/customer inquiries: Within a period of 2 – 3 months, did your content generate any client inquiries?
 It doesn’t have to be much.
 But, the very fact that you got a handful of clients is a sure signal that your headline style is working.
 All you’ve got to do is just optimize and improve it.

-Another thing that you may want to measure is the amount of inbound links that you generate through your powerful headlines and content.
+iii) Other forms of digital statistics: Another thing that you may want to measure is the amount of inbound links that you generate through your powerful headlines and content.